 Events and Traditions

 Celebrate the beginning of the fall semester with hoptoberfest!
-This annual fall festival features live music, fun activities and free food.
-Previous years have featured music by Lupe Fiasco and Big Sean, outdoor movie screenings, a haunted house, laser tag and a non-competitive fun run.
+This annual fall tradition features music, activities and food.
+Previously, hoptoberbest has featured music by Parachute and Cheat Codes, movie screenings, a pumpkin patch, crafts, and a fun run.

 Lighting of the Quads

-The MSE Symposium is designed to present issues of local, national, and global importance to the university and its surrounding communities.
-Having gained a reputation as a forum for the free exchange of ideas, the Symposium invites speakers with incisive analysis of issues at the forefront of the nation’s conscience.
-All events are free and open to the public.
+The MSE Symposium is created to present issues of local, national, and global importance.
+Due to the symposium’s reputation as a forum for the free exchange of ideas, MSE invites speakers with sharp analysis of current questions and problems.
+Most notably, all events are free and open to the public.

 Foreign Affairs Symposium

-The Foreign Affairs Symposium is a speaker series designed to establish a forum for discourse on diverse current issues.
-FAS invites distinguished and knowledgeable speakers to campus to make these topics approachable for all audiences.
-In previous years, FAS has hosted Dr. Cornel West, Piper Kerman, and Edward Snowden.
+The Foreign Affairs Symposium is a speaker series designed to create space for discourse on current issues.
+Thus, FAS invites reputable speakers to campus to make these topics approachable for all audiences.
+Previously, FAS has hosted Dr. Cornel West, Chelsea Manning, and Edward Snowden.

-The Leadership Weekends are campus-wide leadership conferences supported by the Student Leadership Consultants that are open to any current undergraduate student.
-The 1876 Leadership Weekend in the fall is focused on helping individuals prepare for a successful year ahead, while the Homewood Leadership Weekend in the spring is designed to help groups on campus plan ahead successfully transition leadership.
-Partner offices on campus often hold specialized trainings for their student staffs and organizations in conjunction with these conferences.
+The Leadership Weekends are our traditional leadership conferences supported by the Student Leadership Consultants.
+First, the 1876 Leadership Weekend in the fall focuses on helping student organizations prepare for the year ahead.
+Similarly, Homewood Leadership Weekend in the spring helps groups plan ahead and transition leadership.
+Finally, partner offices on campus often hold specialized training for their student staffs and organizations in conjunction with these conferences.